Shwetank-nitp/ten-hands/README.md

 ## Summary

 This project is a collaborative real-time drawing platform designed to bring people together for fun and creative activities.
 Built as a monorepo managed by [Turborepo](https://turbo.build/repo), it enables users to interact in a shared digital space, fostering collaboration and enjoyment through interactive drawing sessions.
-The repository contains three main applications (`draw-app`, `http`, and `wss`) located in the `apps` directory, along with a `packages` directory that houses shared packages used across these services.
+The repository contains three main applications (`CoSketch`, `http`, and `wss`) located in the `apps` directory, along with a `packages` directory that houses shared packages used across these services.

 ### Key Features